 - PDF - Inside a Consumer’s Nose: Nose-Space Analysis Using the Vocus PTR-TOF

 - PDF - Indoor Air Quality Monitoring at an Industrial Facility

-- Point Source Detection and VOC Emissions Fingerprinting in Chinese Megacities
+- PDF - Point Source Detection and VOC Emissions Fingerprinting in Chinese Megacities

 - Spatial Characterization of VOC Emissions with a Mobile Vocus Elf

 - PDF - Realtime Chemical Analysis of Illicit Drugs

 - PDF - Online Profiling of Fish Oil Oxidation Byproducts

 - Realtime Detection of the Explosives TATP and HMTD